 But in reality, water - the foundation of life and most common of liquid - is really weird and scientists actually don't completely understand how water works.
 Here are 5 really weird things about water: 1.
 Hot Water Freezes Faster Than Cold Water Take two pails of water; fill one with hot water and the other one with cold water, and put them in the freezer.
 In 1963, a Tanzanian high-school student named Erasto B. Thankfully, Mpemba didn't back down - he convinced a physics professor to conduct an experiment which eventually confirmed his observations: in certain conditions, hot water indeed freezes before cold water*.
 Actually, Mpemba was in good company.
 But how do scientists explain this strange phenomenon?
 2. Everybody knows that when you cool water to 0 °C (32 °F) it forms ice ... except that in some cases it doesn't!
 Note: Similarly, superheated water remains liquid even when heated past its boiling point.
 3. 4.

 Space Travel & Everyday Design.
 Discover Engineering.
 Scale of Universe - Interactive Scale of the Universe Tool.
 200 Free Online Classes to Learn Anything.
 Stevespanglerscience's Channel Ideas - TREEFINDER.
 My subversive attempts to do something useful.

 Our database is designed to provide teachers and students with easy access to our model-based activities.
 The activities are derived largely, but not entirely, from projects of the Concord Consortium sponsored by the National Science Foundation (NSF).
-Electronic Circuit Theory.
+The models are primarily of interactions of atoms and molecules, or rule-based genetics.
+All activities are accompanied by: Electronic Circuit Theory.
 Science Clarified.